 P.P.S.
 Want to learn more about exponential technologies and home in on your MTP/ Moonshot?
 Abundance Digital, a Singularity University Program, includes 100+ hours of coursework and video archives for entrepreneurs like you.
 Keep up to date on exponential news and get feedback on your boldest ideas from an experienced, supportive community.
 Click here to learn more and sign up.

 Why it’s important: Augmented reality (AR) is about to add a digital intelligence layer to our every surrounding, transforming retail, manufacturing, education, tourism, real estate, and almost every major industry that holds up our economy today.
-Just last year, the global VR/AR market hit a value of $814.7 billion, and it is only expected to continue surging at a 63% CAGR until 2025.
+Just last year, the global augmented reality and virtual reality market hit a value of $814.7 billion, and it is only expected to continue surging at a 63% CAGR until 2025.
 In one of the greatest technological revolutions of this century, smartphones dematerialized cameras, stereos, video game consoles, TVs, GPS systems, calculators, paper, and even matchmaking as we knew it.
 AR glasses will soon perpetuate this, ultimately dematerializing the smartphone itself.
 We will no longer gaze into tiny, two-dimensional screens but rather see through a fully immersive, 3D interface.

 What it is: Researchers from UC Davis have devised a mechanism that can allow solar panels to generate power 24 hours per day, including during nighttime conditions.
 Using a technique known as radiative cooling, the panels can generate up to a quarter of their daytime energy production at night, leading to an overall boost of about 12% in total energy production.
 According to one of the researchers, Jeremy Munday, "A regular solar cell generates power by absorbing sunlight, which causes a voltage to appear across the device and for current to flow.
 In these new devices, light is instead emitted and the current and voltage go in the opposite direction, but you still generate power.
 You have to use different materials, but the physics is the same."